youssef-mansor/TheAgentCompany/workspaces/tasks/memory-bug-fix/task.md

 ```

 - You have to fix the bug in the memory module and produce a new verilog file, delete the old one or edit inplace.
-- You have to use the provided testbench to make sure the bug is fixed
+- You have to use the provided testbench as it is to make sure the bug is fixed (just run it).
 - You to create shell script to run the testbench and make sure it works